 The peculiarity of the activities of political groups in the PACE, in contrast to the European Parliament, is that their members in practice focus on the priorities of their own states, so there are many cases when they vote in a different way from the decision of the political group.
 Many members of the Assembly do not currently belong to any political group.

 The Assembly monitors the situation and endeavours to help States to honour their obligations.
 In 1997, a special Monitoring Committee was set up for this purpose.
 The Monitoring Committee shall report to the Assembly once a year on the main results of its activities.
-As of the end of 2019, 10 countries continue to be monitored by the PACE: Azerbaijan, Albania, Bosnia and Herzegovina, Armenia, Georgia, Moldova, Russia, Serbia, Turkey and Ukraine.
-At the January part of the PACE session in 2020, the Parliamentary Assembly of the Council of Europe decided to introduce monitoring in Poland.
-Thus, Poland became the first EU member state in history to be monitored for threats to democracy and the rule of law.
+As of the end of 2021, 10 countries continue to be monitored by the PACE: Azerbaijan, Albania, Bosnia and Herzegovina, Armenia, Georgia, Moldova, Poland, Serbia, Turkey and Ukraine.

 The Assembly elects the judges of the European Court of Human Rights and the Commissioner for Human Rights, as well as the Secretary General and Deputy Secretary General of the Council of Europe and its own Secretary General.
 The President of the Assembly is traditionally elected from among its members for two consecutive one-year terms.
 In this case, re-election for a second term does not necessarily have to occur after the first term.
 Also, the Chairman, elected during the session for a part-time term, may be re-elected for two more terms.